-Urgent press conference on Mumia Abu-Jamal’s perilous vision
+Urgent press conference: DOC imperils Mumia Abu-Jamal’s eyesight

 Black journalist Mumia Abu-Jamal, a world renown political prisoner, unjustly imprisoned for over four decades, is now incarcerated at SCI Mahanoy in Pennsylvania.
 This press release was issued by Mobilization4Mumia.
 Go to Mobilization4Mumia.com for information on who to contact to demand medical care for him.